 Like others, I’ve spent the last week in shock over the UK’s vote to leave the EU.
-I was born and raised in Ireland but my parents are British, my wife grew up in Britain, we both have many family and friends over the water.
-We were just so gutted and saddened when the Leave result was announced early in the morning.
-In fact the next day we drove over to South Wales to exhibit our Reg point of sale app.
-Staying for a few days in a part of the UK knowing that the majority of people around us wanted to Leave was just depressing.
+I was born and raised in Ireland but my parents are British, and I have lots family and friends over the water.
+I was just so gutted and saddened when the Leave result was announced early in the morning.
+In fact the next day I drove over to South Wales to exhibit my Reg point of sale app.
+Staying for a few days in a part of the UK knowing that the majority of people around me wanted to Leave was just depressing.

 Over the last few days, Scottish First Minister Nicola Sturgeon has been making brave attempts to ‘keep Scotland in the EU’ – but even if there was another independence referendum, it’s difficult to see how Scotland can Remain.
 Spain will always veto any attempt to admit what they would view as a ‘sub-nation’ to the EU because of concerns about Catalonia’s independence ambitions.
 Meanwhile over in Ireland we are worried about an uncertain future.

 But for those of you in these isles who are full of despondency: don’t worry.
 I have a plan.

 (Your post-Brexit despondency will be lifted if you sing along with the headings.
 Trust me.)

 A country that’s part-British but without the xenophobia

 What if Ireland formed a union with Northern Ireland and Scotland, which would then enjoy continued membership of the EU by inheriting Ireland’s seat?
 We could be one nation together, with significantly devolved powers as currently exist in the Stormont, Holyrood administrations, complemented by a new devolved administration for Dublin.
 We’d have to have a new federal parliament for HibernoCaledonia, probably in Belfast.